Sebight/EzLines/README.md

 Total amount of lines: 3421 in 4 files.
 (434,3 KB)
 ```
 The output displays amount of all lines as well as amount of files (with the extension you've provided) and their size on disk.

+# TODO:
+1. Include / exclude blank space and/or comments.